 ★ Many companies are adopting the framework of the SDGs to plan a long-term approach to sustainability.

-As a brand that is purpose-driven and committed to sustainability, we use the PFM annual surveys to benchmark our fiber use and practices against the industry, and gain insights into our internal operations and processes surrounding preferred materials.
-The PFM Benchmark Insights are an invaluable resource for understanding the global systems impacting these fibers.
+As a brand that is purpose-driven and committed to sustainability, we use the CFMB annual survey to benchmark our fiber use and practices against the industry, and gain insights into our internal operations and processes surrounding preferred materials.
+The CFMB Insights are an invaluable resource for understanding the global systems impacting these fibers.

 – Katina Boutis, Loomstate